JeffreyBenjaminBrown/dyna/docker/README.md

 sudo docker exec -it dyna bash
 ```

-In the shell I first ran `alias python=python2`, and then `make`.
+In the shell I ran `alias python=python2` to change the default python from 3 to 2.

+Then I ran `cd /mnt` to go to where the Dyna code is located.

+Then I ran `make`.
 The result was lots of stuff printing to the screen, ending with this:
 ```
 Preprocessing executable 'dyna' for dyna-0.4...
 [25 of 37] Compiling Dyna.XXX.Automata.NamedAut ( src/Dyna/XXX/Automata/NamedAut.hs, dist/build/dyna/dyna-tmp/Dyna/XXX/Automata/NamedAut.o )